yushulx/Razor-Web-TWAIN/RazorWebTWAIN/README.md

 # Razor Web TWAIN
 A Razor class library for [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/overview/).
-It allows you to add scanning functionality to your Blazor applications.
+It allows you to add document scanning functionality to your Blazor applications.

 ## Dynamic Web TWAIN Version
 v18.1